 Running a food truck can be very rewarding, but only if you take it seriously.
 Vendors cannot look at owning a food truck as a hobby.
 In most cases, you’ve quit a job to start your own business, this means it is your livelihood.
 Follow these steps if you are interested in building a strong foundation that separates your work and personal lives.

 Building A Strong Foundation For Your Food Truck

 - Pay yourself.
 Building a strong foundation requires that vendors achieve your income needs.
-Pricing your menu and services for profit will help you focus on how much you want to earn.
+Price your menu and services for profit.
+This will help you focus on how much you want to earn.

 - Reward yourself with raises and bonuses.
 Many food truck owners tie their rewards to their business goals and objectives.
 If you reach one of your more ambitious goals, give yourself a little cash bonus out of your food truck profits.

 - Review your performance.
 Judge your performance against the business goals and objectives you’ve set.
 Make sure you involve your customers.
 Continually reach out to your customers to discuss make sure you are meeting their satisfaction levels.
 This gives you a way to monitor how you and your food truck are performing.